 Taking methylphenidate and alcohol together leads to more impulsive decision-making than the use of methylphenidate or alcohol addiction alone.
 When you mix the two together, you are compounding the risk each drug poses and literally using your body for a complex chemical experiment.

 Some people will mix methylphenidate and alcohol due to lack of knowledge about the possible effects.
 Others make a conscious decision by mixing the two drugs together, seeking enhanced effects.
 Get started on the path for recovery toward living a healthy lifestyle.

-Heightened Overdose Risk
+Heightened Overdose Risk with Methylphenidate Abuse

 The Centers for Disease Control and Prevention (CDC) indicates there were 63,600 drug overdose related deaths in the United States in 2016, which was more than 3 times the amount in 1999.
 These overdose rates are also significantly higher for males (26.2%) than for females (13.4%).

 According to the DAWN Network Report, there were approximately 4.6 million drug-related emergency room visits in 2009.
 Half of those visits were attributed to drug misuse or abuse, and this number increased by 98.4% between 2004 and 2009.